Data collection

 Metric

 Name of the metric of interest, used for making a request to target node.
-For NetXMS agent and internal metrics it will be metric name, and for SNMP agent it will be an SNMP OID.
+For NetXMS Agent and Internal metrics it will be metric name, and for SNMP agent it will be an SNMP OID.
 You can use the Select button for easier selection of required metric name.

 Available agent metric names are obtained during Configuration poll.